 Shoes, socks and meat: The secret codes of a global insider-trading ring allegedly involving 2 Singapore men

-Two men from Singapore have been charged in connection with a global insider-trading network that generated tens of millions of dollars in illicit profits.
+Two men from Singapore have been charged in the US in connection with a global insider-trading network that generated tens of millions of dollars in illicit profits.

 SINGAPORE: For more than seven years, a global insider trading scheme allegedly involving two men from Singapore generated tens of millions of dollars in illicit profit, US prosecutors said.